-Overarching Need - Maintain a school climate and culture that is supportive of students, staff and the community as measured by an 80% average positive approval rating by teachers and parents survey results.
+Overarching Need - Maintain a positive school climate and culture that is supportive of students, staff and the community as measured by an 80% average positive approval rating by teachers and parents survey results.

-Root Causes to be Addressed Since many students have not been in a structured brick and mortar setting, we have an increased need for re-teaching expectations, building protocol procedures and code of conduct.
-Parents have not been in the school building during 2020-2021 school year due to Covid 19 restrictions and do not feel as connected to their student's education.
-This is a root cause and not a No contributing cause or symptom This is something we can affect Yes Impacted Programs School and District Effectiveness Title I - Part A - Improving Academic Achievement of Disadvantaged Title I, Part A - Parent and Family Engagement Program Title III - Language Instruction for English Learners and Immigrant Students Title IV, Part A - Student Support and Academic Enrichment Others:
+Root Causes to be Addressed Due to an increase in discipline referrals, there is an increased need for establishing a school-wide discipline plan in addition to the PBIS matrix.
+Consistent rules, consequences and rewards will be followed and a focus in re-teaching expectations, procedures and code of conduct.
+Communication with parents and families will be timely and consistent.
+This is a root cause and not a Yes contributing cause or symptom This is something we can affect Yes Impacted Programs School and District Effectiveness Title I - Part A - Improving Academic Achievement of Disadvantaged Title I, Part A - Parent and Family Engagement Program Title III - Language Instruction for English Learners and Immigrant Students Title IV, Part A - Student Support and Academic Enrichment Others :